 Searching the Northamptonshire Business Directory is easy.
 Simply browse the list of categories provided, and then drill down through the categories and businesses from there.
 Alternatively, users can type a query into the search function box and browse the results provided.
 The search results are listed by category and subcategory.

 General Web Searching Techniques

-Most people use Google, Yahoo or Bing to find information.
-They enter keywords or phrases to try and find the information they seek.
-This works well but many results on the top pages are paid for or are sponsored results.
+Most people use Google, Yahoo, or Bing to find information.
+They enter keywords or phrases and try to find the information they seek.
+This works well, but many results on the top pages are paid for or are sponsored results.
 However, research shows most users only view the top 40 results, paid or not.

 Google uses items on the website including the page name, page title and headings in H1 through H6 format, amount of text, keywords, images, links, and frequency of updates to the page.
 The engine “spiders” or search “crawlers” that do the automated searches must incorporate these items into their search processes for every web page on the Internet.

-Users enter keywords or phrases, and the search engine, retrieves pages corresponding to that enquiry.
+Users enter keywords or phrases, and the search engine retrieves pages corresponding to that enquiry.
 The pages may not always be relevant to the data entered.
-Search engines, are not intuitive and as such they cannot make inferences about what results the user seeks.
+Search engines are not intuitive and as such, they cannot make inferences about what search results the user is seeking.

-Windows 10 users can use Cortana as well, same rules apply.
+Windows 10 users can use Cortana as well, and the same rules apply.

 Speciality search engines including region or nation-specific engines are a boon to searchers seeking information specific to certain areas.
 Searching Google.com works well for the US and the world in general.

 However, if a searcher knows they are seeking a site based in the UK, for instance, the Northamptonshire Business Directory, they are more likely to find the sites they want by searching www.google.co.uk for UK-specific results.
 Most engines have free translation services allowing web users to read documents or websites from around the world.